6a74/WealthOptimizer/README.md

 * Pay raises are constant (unrealistic, I'm aware).
 * Saving contributions will go up at the same rate as pay raises.
 * Any excess income will go into a taxable account.
+* If you need additional income for spending, it will come from (1) taxable, then (2) Roth contributions.
+If you are retired, at least 60 years old, and still need more money, it will come from (3) traditional and (4) Roth accounts.

 ### Taxes